 Even if you’re an individual, your personal brand channels need to stay consistent.
-You should sound the same across channels.
+You should sound the same across every social channel.
 Mark Manson generally carries his blog’s funny, personal and raw tone to social media.
-Look how he shared the success of his new book on Facebook.
+Look how he shared the success of his new book on Facebook, for example:

-At this point, I recommend that you document your own brand persona.
+At this point, I recommend that you document your own brand persona to pull it into your overarching social media strategy.
 Here are four simple steps that you can follow for creating a guide.

 2. Automate like a ninja.
-But, humanize your brand to deepen your relationship with your audience
+But, humanize your brand to deepen your relationship with your target audience

 Find interesting third-party content pieces.
-Share them on all marketing platforms.
+Share them on all social media platforms.
 And, let the engagements flow.
 Then, drop promotional product updates to generate sales.

 That’s how most marketers perform social media marketing.

-But, if you want to get the most out of social media, then you can’t simply push out content.
+But, if you want to get the most out of social media marketing, then you can’t simply push out content.
 You’ve got to show your human side, because social media users crave authenticity.